Schools have the opportunity to inform caregivers of how they expect them to be as road users in and around the school site.

-To assist families to talk to their children about being a safe road user Transport for NSW have developed the Kindergarten Orientation Road Safety Library Bag which is a free resource to all families of kindergarten students enrolling in 2019.
+To assist families to talk to their children about being a safe road user Transport for NSW have developed the Kindergarten Orientation Road Safety Library Bag which is a free resource to all families of kindergarten students enrolling in the new year.

 The information contained in the Kindergarten Orientation Road Safety Library Bag will help families to talk about road safety with their child.
 The bag includes:

 - a height chart to help families select the most appropriate child car seat for their child

 - stickers and information that promote the key road safety messages for families to discuss with their children